Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/notivize-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Notivize - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Notivize**.
-2. Paste the API Key into the Notivize destination settings.
+3. Paste the API Key into the Notivize destination settings.
-3. Save when finished.
+4. Save when finished.

 ## Send a cohort